To get to education databases go to the Resources in Education webpage linked above. From that page, click on the link to the ERIC database.

 That will take you to the EBSCO company's version of the ERIC database after you login through the proxy server with your NetID and password.
 Once you are on the EBSCO page, click on "Choose Databases" above the search boxes.
 That will offer you a list of EBSCO databases to select.
 In addition to ERIC, select the other two education databases (Education Full-Text and Professional Development Collection) and SocIndex (to cover social policy and social justice topics).
 You may want to scan the other databases in the list to consider other possibilities for selection.
 Use the filters on the left to select Scholarly/Peer-Reviewed articles and to limit by date, for example, from 2000 to 2022.

 Some search terms to consider:

 Modify your search by changing topics in the third row.
-Examples might include "gender differences" or "benefits" or "certification or licensure"
+Examples might include "first generation students" or "student services" or "systemic racism"